 Thriving in today’s beer business requires you to bring your heart, brains, and brawn to your industry.
 Years ago, it was easy to rattle off the name of each brewery in Vermont because there were so few of them.
 Today, the story has changed because there are over 40 breweries operating in Vermont – mirroring the growth of breweries nationwide.
 According to some sources, Vermont boasts of the highest number of breweries per capita in the United States.

-The great think about the Vermont breweries is that many of them are situated in some beautiful Northeast settings, so the beer is only part of the allure.
+The great thing about the Vermont breweries is that many of them are situated in some beautiful, classic Northeast settings, so the beer is only part of the allure.

-While it would be great to visit every single brewery in Vermont, we realize that might not be feasible (or healthy).
+While it would be great to visit every single brewery in Vermont, we realize that might not be feasible (or good for your liver).
 If you are limited by time to explore all the breweries in Vermont, there is a shortcut.
 We have compiled 5 great breweries in Vermont for you to visit this year from the standpoint of a local drinker.
 If you are ready, let us begin by unveiling these 5 great breweries to visit.

 Four Quarters Brewing